 That wasn’t enough money for us to live so a few years earlier my wife had opened an RCFE in our home.
 It didn’t then and even now, make much money, but I guess something is better than nothing.

 My wife has been in the RCFE business a long time.
 We have so many healthcare people coming to our house almost regularly.
 Many of them think we make good money in that business.
 They are 100% wrong.
 But I will say that if the situation is right, favorable, some RCFE’s can make decent money or even good money.

 If you look at the time you put in with the residents vs. the amount we can charge and still get residents, it is far worse than a minimum wage job.
 That’s not counting the frustration and aggravation you have to deal with.

-If you have to hire caregivers any profits go down the drain.
+If you have to hire caregivers most profits go down the drain.
 There are sometimes exceptions to this if you can charge high enough to cover all costs and don’t have too many caregivers.
 This is difficult to do unless you live in an expensive area.